fedeghe/searchHash/README.md

-The result is always an array containing 0 or more elements like the following (this is one result element from a forKey(‘a’) search on a dummy obj, see test1.js ):
+The result is an object containing a always a `results` array which contains 0 or more elements, and a `timeElapsed` field which contains the total time spent in the search.
+The following is one of the `results` element from a `forKey` search on a dummy obj, see test1.js):

 ```
 {